MetroHealth's Pathology staff work behind the scenes to help your doctor diagnose an illness or determine the best course of treatment.

 - Make burial arrangements for patients in need

 - Obtain physician signatures for death certificates

 - Work with the medical examiner's office or a funeral home

 Mortality services are available 24 hours a day, 7 days a week.
 To find out more, please contact mortality services at 216-778-5525.

 After a loved one dies, it can be difficult to think about an autopsy.
 However, it can answer important questions about the immediate cause of death and detect previously unknown medical conditions that may prove important to surviving family members.
 In addition, autopsies play an essential role in advancing medical knowledge and providing medical education for physicians in training.

 Autopsies are routinely performed from 7 a.m. to 5 p.m. on weekdays.
-A preliminary autopsy report is issued the following day.
-Final autopsy reports are routinely completed within 30 days.
+Final autopsy reports are routinely completed within 60 days.